|

 Personal When not in the lab working I can

-usually be found climbing, skiing, or biking in the local Wasatch
+usually be found climbing, skiing, canyoneering, or biking in the

-Mountains or down in Southern Utah doing some canyoneering.
-When not
+local Wasatch Mountains or down in Southern Utah doing some

-either in the high mountains climbing or under the ocean blue scuba
+world either in the high mountains climbing or under the ocean blue

-diving.
-I have been doing this nonsense for a long time and I try to
+scuba diving.
+I have been doing this nonsense for a long time and I

-visit one new country each year.
-Last year it was Palau.
+try to visit one new country each year.
+This past year it was San

 |